SAP/e-mobility-charging-stations-simulator/README.md

 ### HTTP Protocol

-To learn how to use the HTTP protocol to pilot the simulator, an [Insomnia](https://insomnia.rest/) requests collection is available in [src/assets/ui-protocol](./src/assets/ui-protocol) directory.
+To learn how to use the HTTP protocol to pilot the simulator, an [Insomnia](https://insomnia.rest/) HTTP requests collection is available in [src/assets/ui-protocol](./src/assets/ui-protocol) directory.

 ### Websocket Protocol